callahantiff/PheKnowLator/README.md

 what's included in these documents, see the [Wiki](https://github.com/callahantiff/PheKnowLator/wiki/Dependencies).
 - [x] This program depends on the [OWLTools](https://github.com/owlcollab/owltools) library.
 Please download it to `resources/lib/` prior to running `main.py`.

+**Data Sources:**
+This knowledge graph is constructed from the following public data sources, which we are veryy grateful for.
+See the [current release](https://github.com/callahantiff/PheKnowLator/wiki/v2.0.0) for information on each data source.

 <br>